Mufi123/J.PMorganDemoBDD/README.md

 * Negative Testing - Invalid Search: In this negative test, we verify that invalid input should not display any results.

 ## Running-tests

+* The scenario has the `@HeadlessMode` tag and configure the test to run in headless mode accordingly.
+Remove `@HeadlessMode` for normal run.
 * Run tests from the command line using Maven.
 Open a terminal and navigate to project's root directory.
 Use the following command:
   `mvn clean install`
 * Run tests from IDE.
 Most IDEs have built-in support for running Cucumber tests.  can run specific feature files, scenarios, or step definitions directly from the IDE.